scaytrase/symfony-sms-interface/README.md

 ## Usage

-To use this interface you must create a message class implementing  ``ShortMessageInterface`` and create the implementation of the
-``TransportInterface`` that delivers your message to end point sms gateway.
+To use this interface you must create a message class implementing  ``ShortMessage`` and create the implementation of the ``TransportInterface`` that delivers your message to end point sms gateway.
 You can refer my [WebSMS](https://github.com/scaytrase/symfony-websms-bundle) gateway implementation as a reference.